Published On: October 3rd, 2023Categories: Silica GelComments Off on Silica Gel Desiccant Regeneration

 Equipment

-- Baking tray or pan (to increase surface area exposed)
+• Baking tray or shallow pan (to maximize surface exposure)

 Method

-- Take spent desiccant and spread an even layer across the baking tray or pan.
+1. Spread the spent desiccant in an even layer on the tray or pan.

-- Use immediately or store in a tightly sealed container.
+5. Use immediately or store in a tightly sealed container.
+Stored properly, regenerated desiccant can last a long time before reuse.